Pelagicore/software-factory-blueprint/README.md

 i.e. it is not the top level project cmake file, nothing will happen.
 This is to make sure this project does not interfere with the using project.

+And because of the fact how Sphinx creates toctrees in sidebars all the files which contain a toctree need to have the suffix `.trst` instead of just `.rst`.
+This way the projects which use this as a submodule are able to ignore the toctrees and build their own instead.

 # License and Copyright
 Copyright (C) Pelagicore AB 2017